-It gives me great pleasure to present our inaugural GCSE Selection Prospectus.
+It gives me great pleasure to present our GCSE Selection Prospectus.
 I hope you and your child find it inspiring and supportive when making final subject selections.
-These decisions will be imperative as we move towards A level study in 2023.

-Mercia School is an exemplary learning environment, where academic rigour is prioritised.
+These decisions will be imperative as we begin our A Level journey in September 2024.
+Mercia School is an exemplary learning environment where academic rigour is prioritised.
 We deliver a structured and disciplined curriculum, in which all pupils can achieve their full potential.
 Our unique culture allows our exceptional staff to teach excellent lessons in which all pupils can thrive.
-I am delighted that pupils have high aspirations with many of them wanting to study at Russell Group and Ivy League institutions
+I am delighted that pupils have high aspirations, with many of them wanting to study at Russell Group and Ivy League institutions.
 As we embark on this new chapter, we are determined that all pupils achieve exceptional examination results, whilst remaining perceptive and knowledgeable about the world around them.
 This will prepare Mercia pupils well for higher education and their professional careers.
 A drive for excellence will continue to permeate the school, led by our ambitious and dedicated staff.

-Our school motto Scientia Unescamus, means 'Let us be United by Knowledge'.
+Our school motto Scientia Unescamus, means 'Let us be united by knowledge'.
 We must continue to be united, so your child fulfils their educational potential.
-We place high value on the relationship between the school and home.
-It is essential this reciprocal partnership continues.
+We place high value on the relationship between the school and home, it is essential this reciprocal partnership continues.
 I am incredibly excited about what our pupils can achieve now and in the future.

-D. Wilhin

-MR D F WEBSTER HEADTEACHER
+1 blachine MR D F WEBSTER HEADTEACHER